Can dogs eat walnuts?

 The full picture

 Walnuts are problematic for multiple reasons.
-They're high in fat (pancreatitis risk), hard to digest, a choking hazard, and — crucially — they often harbour a mold called Aspergillus that produces tremorgenic mycotoxins.
+They're high in fat (pancreatitis risk), hard to digest, a choking hazard, and — crucially — they often harbor a mold called Aspergillus that produces tremorgenic mycotoxins.
 These can cause tremors and seizures within hours of eating moldy walnuts.
 Black walnuts are considered particularly toxic, but all walnuts carry some risk, especially if not fresh.
 Add the tough shells (which can cause internal damage or blockage) and the verdict is clear: avoid.

 - Tremors and seizures from mold mycotoxins